Sciatica Sitting Exercises: Gentle Moves From a Chair

 Prefer to listen than read?

-Settle onto the chair.
-Sit toward the front of a firm chair with both feet flat on the floor, about hip width apart, and your weight resting evenly through your sitting bones.
-Let your hands rest on your thighs.
-Move only within what feels kind today, and if anything is unpleasant, make it smaller or simply imagine it.
-Take a moment to feel the chair holding you and the floor under your feet.
+Onto the chair.
+Sit toward the front of a firm chair with both feet flat, about hip-width apart, and your hands on your thighs.
+Take a moment to feel the chair holding you.

-Easy weight shifts side to side.
-Let your weight drift a little way onto one sitting bone, so that hip lifts gently, then roll slowly across to the other.
-Keep it small and smooth.
-Feel your lower back and pelvis moving from side to side, spreading the load rather than pressing on one tender spot.
+Weight rolling sideways.
+Let your weight drift onto one sitting bone, then slowly across to the other, small and smooth.
 Come back to the middle and rest for a breath.

 Let Feldy guide you, eyes closed